ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

 but the authors thank them generally and anonymously, regardless.

-Raffaele Sommese helped quantify existing observed use of SOA responses with empty `MNAME` fields in a variety of passive DNS datasets, as summarised briefly in {{quantify}}.
+Raffaele Sommese helped quantify existing observed use of SOA responses with empty `MNAME` fields in a variety of active DNS measurement datasets, as summarised briefly in {{quantify}}.